new to the gluten free journey?

 • Oats: Oats are often thought to be gluten free.
 However, there is a lot of research that shows oats can still cause inflammation and other issues.
 Read our post that goes in-depth and discusses whether oats are truly safe on a gluten free diet.

 • Rice: While rice is often considered a gluten free food, it comes with other potential health concerns.
-In addition, research has shown that rice can contain large amounts of arsenic which can be harmful for the body.
+In addition, research has shown that rice can contain large amounts of arsenic which can be harmful to the body.
 Therefore, consumption of rice should be limited or avoided.
 You can learn more about the dangers of arsenic in rice here.

 • Corn: Corn has been found to trigger an antibody response in those with celiac disease and generally contributes to inflammation in the gut.
 This is particularly problematic as corn is found in so many products, from supposedly “gluten free” packaged snacks to oils, sweeteners, packaging materials, personal care products, and more.
 Read more about this relationship in this article.